Title

 7) The Agency shall post publicly on a City website a list of all Certified Security Training Programs, including the names of the program, address(es), and names of the program owners.

-Upon the satisfactory completion of any training required under this Chapter, the Certified Security Training Program shall issue to the Security Employee a written Certification of Training in a form and manner as proscribed by the Agency.
-The Certified Security Training Program shall also provide a true and accurate copy of each Certification of Training issued under this provision to the Agency and the Security Employer of the Security Employee recipient of the certification.
+Upon the satisfactory completion of any training required under this Chapter by a Security Employee, the Certified Security Training Program shall issue such employee a written Certification of Training in a form and manner as prescribed by the Agency.
+The Certified Security Training Program shall also provide a true and accurate copy of each such Certification of Training to the Agency and the Security Employer of the Security Employee recipient of the certification.

 (2) No Security Employer may require possession of a Certification of Training as a condition of hire for any candidate seeking employment as a Security Employee.